Loading...

 Face-to-face matters more than email.
 An email from overseas is impersonal and easy to deprioritise.
 A professional visit to the debtor's office — firm, respectful, impossible to ignore — communicates seriousness in a way that dozens of emails never will.
 The best Dubai collection agencies invest heavily in field visits for this reason.

 Intermediaries are respected.
 In Dubai, using a third-party professional (a collection agency, a legal representative) is seen as a legitimate and appropriate step.
-It signals that you're serious without being personally confrontational.
 This cultural acceptance of intermediaries actually makes professional collection more effective here than in some Western markets where debtors view collection agencies with hostility.

 Multicultural Debt Collection in Dubai: 200+ Nationalities